oliviawestmacottssw/SSW.Rules.Content/rules/office-environment---do-you-give-enough-notice-for-annual-leave/rule.md

 ---

-Give your employees a flexibility for small leave periods (say 1-3 days) and let it be 'auto-approved'.
+[greyBox]  Give your employees a flexibility for small leave periods (say 1-3 days) and let it be 'auto-approved'.
 That means that employees will often take small periods of leave with little notice.
 However, this has big benefits for both employees and employers, as it removes the incentive for employees to lie and say they are 'sick' when they need time off with short notice.
+  [/greyBox]

 ### For Employees: